openedx/codejail-service/README.rst

 Purpose
 *******

 Run codejail (sandboxed Python execution) as a service.
 This implements the custom Python problems in courses, and is a thin wrapper around the `codejail library <https://github.com/openedx/codejail>`_.
+Running this as a separate service allows additional forms of isolation that would not be possible when running codejail directly on the LMS or CMS host.

 Warnings
 ********